Onadio-Soft/Point-of-sale-system-part1-/README.md

 To work the MySQL tables, place the script file (The scrpipt file is attatched to the Point-of-sale-system-part1 repo).

 Please DO NOT modify or remove any text file in both Point-of-sale-system-part2 and Point-of-sale-system-part1 projects (otherwise the entire operations like auto generate id's etc.. of the projects will be affected).
-Keep those files in the same place.
+Keep those files in the same place. but it necessary to update the text file paths of the both projects according to the project location.

 **Main features**